-Montana Legislature votes to ban TikTok in the state
+Montana legislature votes to ban TikTok in the state

-HELENA - The Montana Legislature has voted to ban the social media app TikTok, in a first-in-the-nation move that is sure to meet free speech challenges.
+The Montana legislature has voted to ban social media app TikTok, in a first-in-the-nation move that is sure to meet free speech challenges.

 The GOP-controlled legislature passed the measure in a 54-43 vote Friday.
 It now goes to Republican Governor Greg Gianforte, who is expected to sign it into law.
 Gianforte has already banned TokTok on state government devices.